 ITINERARIES cont.

 Marwar Festival Ride (12 nights, with Jaisalmer & Jodhpur visit) Begins with 2 nights in Delhi then fly to Jodhpur and transfer to Nagaur, followed by 6 days riding through the desert to Osian.
 Nights in tented camps, forts and hotels.
 After riding the itinerary includes visits to Jaisalmer & Jodhpur.
 Shekawati Haveli Ride (11 nights, with Jaipur & Taj Mahal visit) Begins with a night in Delhi then transfer to stables at Dundlod Fort, followed by 6 days riding through the Shekhawati region.
 Nights in tented camps, privately owned forts and hotels.
 After riding the itinerary includes visits to Jaipur, Agra and the Taj Mahal.
 Diwali Festival Ride with Pushkar Fair (13 nights, with Pushkar Fair, Jaipur & Taj Mahal visit) Begins with a night in Delhi then transfer to stables at Dundlod Fort, followed by 6 days riding through the Shekhawati region.
 Nights in tented camps, privately owned forts and hotels.
 After riding the itinerary includes 2 nights at the Pushkar Fair and visits to Jaipur, Agra and the Taj Mahal.
-Pushkar Fair Ride (14 nights with Ranthambore Tiger Sanctuary, 13 nights without Ranthambore) A ride to coincide with the famous Pushkar Camel Fair, this itinerary begins with 2 nights in Delhi, then a visit to Ranthambore Tiger Sanctuary in Rajasthan.
+Pushkar Fair Ride (15 nights with Ranthambore Tiger Sanctuary, 13 nights without Ranthambore) A ride to coincide with the famous Pushkar Camel Fair, this itinerary begins with 2 nights in Delhi, then a visit to Ranthambore Tiger Sanctuary in Rajasthan.
 You will then transfer to Pushkar to meet the horses and visit the Camel Fair before transferring to the stables at Dundlod, then 6 full riding days.
 The programme ends with a transfer to Jaipur for 2 nights, then a night in Agra to visit the Taj Mahal.

 Christmas Ride (13 nights with visit to Jaipur) Beginning with a night in Delhi then transfer to Dundlod Fort, 9 full days riding through the Shekhawati and Marwar regions.
 New Year's Eve at the lovely Alsisar Fort and you then visit Jaipur for a night with the final night back in Delhi.
+Nagaur Camel Fair Ride (13 nights) A ride to co-incide with the Camel Fair which takes place in Nagaur, north east of Jodphur, in February each year.
+Less well known outside India than the Pushkar Fair and hence a little less touristed, the Nagaur Fair is a fascinating, colourful and typically Indian event to witness.